zhongpeixiang/zhongpeixiang.github.io/_pages/about.md

 ## Latest News

+- 04-05-2020 One paper accepted to IEEE Transactions on Affective Computing
 - 12-12-2019 Joining Alibaba as a Research Intern
 - 03-11-2019 Attended EMNLP 2019 at Hong Kong, China
 - 13-08-2019 One paper accepted to EMNLP 2019